brooksbenson/eloquent-js/chapter14/chapter14-notes.md

 Element nodes have a style property by which you can manipulate that elements style.
 You can target a specific declaration via the style property.

 _specificity_ is a term that refers to how specifically a particular element is targeted.
-If an element is targeted with high specificity and has styles applied to it, then is targeted again with lower specificity and has styles applied to it, then, if any of the styles are contradicting, then style that was applied with highed specificity is chosen.
+If an element is targeted with high specificity and has styles applied to it, then is targeted again with lower specificity and has styles applied to it, then, if any of the styles are contradicting, the style that was applied with higher specificity is chosen.

 ## Animations